pfnet/pfrl/README.md

 ## Getting started

-You can try [PFRL Quickstart Guide](examples/quickstart/quickstart.ipynb) first, or check the [examples](examples) ready for Atari 2600 and Open AI gymnasium.
+You can try [PFRL Quickstart Guide](examples/quickstart/quickstart.ipynb) first, or check the [examples](examples) ready for Atari 2600 and Farama Foundation's gymnasium.

 For more information, you can refer to [PFRL's documentation](http://pfrl.readthedocs.io/en/latest/index.html).